Why pray if God already knows?

 God works out His perfect plan through prayer.

-God’s plan is His will—what He wants to happen.
-God’s will always happens because He is all-powerful.
-God’s will is always best because God is all-wise and all-good.
+God's plan is His will—what He wants to happen.
+God's will always happens because He is all-powerful.
+God's will is always best because He is all-wise and all-good.

 So if God’s plan always happens, why should we pray and ask God for things?
 Won’t He do His own will whether we ask Him or not?

-But God commands us to pray!
-(See Luke 18:1 and 1 Thessalonians 5:17.)
-If we disobey God’s command to pray, God will still do His plan.
-But then we may not know He worked, and we will not be able to thank Him and trust Him more.
+We pray because God tells us to pray (1 Thessalonians 5:17).
+If we disobey God's command to pray, God will still do His plan.
+But then we may not know He worked, and we won't be able to thank Him and trust Him more.

-God uses prayer to work His perfect plan.
+God also uses prayer to work His perfect plan.
 Prayer is like a hammer.
-A hammer cannot hit a nail into a board on its own.
+A hammer can't hit a nail into a board on its own.
 But a person uses a hammer to pound the nail into the board.
 God uses prayer to work His perfect plan.
-He does not have to use prayer, but He chooses to use prayer.
+He doesn't have to use prayer, but He chooses to use prayer.

 Bible Truth